apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 DatasetTimetable Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can schedule DAGs based on both dataset events and time-based schedules using ``DatasetOrTimeSchedule``.
+You can schedule Dags based on both dataset events and time-based schedules using ``DatasetOrTimeSchedule``.
 This allows you to create workflows when a DAG needs both to be triggered by data updates and run periodically according to a fixed timetable.

 For more detailed information on ``DatasetOrTimeSchedule``, refer to the corresponding section in :ref:`DatasetOrTimeSchedule <dataset-timetable-section>`.